 - white and red blood cell count, as well as your platelet levels

-- levels of electrolytes, such as sodium and potassium
+- your levels of electrolytes, such as sodium and potassium

 - levels of B-type natriuretic peptide (BNP), a hormone that can indicate heart failure

-A cardiac enzyme test is a relatively simple and painless procedure.
+A cardiac enzyme test is relatively simple and painless.
 You may have some minor bruising or temporary soreness at the site where the needle is inserted to draw blood.

-Be sure to tell the person drawing your blood if you have an allergy to latex to avoid complications.
+Be sure to tell the person drawing your blood if you have an allergy to latex.
+This can help you avoid complications.
 Otherwise, the test is safe and mostly risk-free.

-Cardiac enzyme test results are usually available within an hour of the blood sample being drawn.
+Cardiac enzyme test results are usually available within an hour of collecting the blood sample.